 Start the feast

-Get ready for hearty and rich meals in Lithuania that are sure to warm you up.
+With so many places to visit and things to do in Lithuania, don’t forget to stop by their eateries and try these rich meals that are sure to warm you up.
 All these traditional dishes guarantee a culinary experience you won’t forget!

 Get Trip101 in your inbox